bansal6498/ShaadiApp/ARCHITECTURE.md

 3. **Relational Database**: PostgreSQL for data integrity and complex queries
 4. **Export Functionality**: Server-side export generation for better performance
 5. **Real-time Calculations**: Budget remaining amount calculated automatically when payments are made
-6. **Flexible Guest Attributes**: Boolean flags for different functions allow easy filtering and export
+6. **Dynamic Guest Attributes**: Users can create, edit, and delete custom attribute types (columns) for guests.
+Default attributes (Lunch, Dinner, Return Gift, Ceremony) are provided, but users can add custom ones like "Reception", "Haldi", "Mehendi", etc.
+7. **Flexible Guest Attributes**: Guest attributes are stored in a flexible many-to-many relationship, allowing unlimited custom columns without schema changes
-7. **Payment-Budget Integration**: Payments automatically deduct from budget items, and payment categories are populated from existing budget categories
+8. **Payment-Budget Integration**: Payments automatically deduct from budget items, and payment categories are populated from existing budget categories
-8. **Guest Management**: Guests can be edited after creation, including updating function checkboxes inline
+9. **Guest Management**: Guests can be edited after creation, including updating attributes inline.
+Custom attributes can be reordered and managed easily
-9. **User Isolation**: `user_id` in all tables ensures multi-user support - each user manages their own wedding data independently
+10. **User Isolation**: `user_id` in all tables ensures multi-user support - each user manages their own wedding data independently, including their custom attribute types
-10. **Guest-Function Details**: `GUEST_FUNCTIONS` table stores additional information like number of persons and notes for each guest-function relationship
+11. **Guest-Function Details**: `GUEST_FUNCTIONS` table stores additional information like number of persons and notes for each guest-function relationship
+12. **Attribute Type Management**: Users can add/edit/delete/reorder custom attribute types, making the guest list fully customizable to their wedding needs